Simple Rustic Farmhouse Christmas Home Tour

 Lots of greenery, ticking stockings and white lights, crocks and Christmas trees is how I decorated our home for the 2016 holiday season.
-I kept it simple, yet festive.
+I kept it simple, rustic, yet festive.

 Natural greenery makes for simple decorating and often times I pick mine up for free.
 If you visit a place that sells Christmas trees you can often get the greenery they trim off for free.
 Adding greenery to our home provides a bit of color against all the neutral decor and paint colors.
 Want to know how to keep your greenery fresh longer?
 Visit this post!

-We don't have a mantel so I have to come up with ways to hang our stockings each year.
+We don't have a mantel in our home, so I have to come up with ways to hang our stockings each year.
 Last year I chose to use a ladder part of them time and then I switched over to using antlers after I realized I could stick the antlers behind an old window frame.
 Many of our antlers have been found in the woods but you can also find them in flea markets or even buy them online.
 I love that they are versatile for all seasons.